rich-murphey/freeotp-to-andotp/README.md

 # freeotp-to-andotp
-migrate from freeotp+ to andotp
+How to migrate from freeotp+ to andotp.

 This is a python script that converts a freeotp backup into an import for andotp.